Brox7/Technical-Analysis/README.md

 ## Files

 - `Technical Analysis.xlsx`: Contains all the data, charts, and calculations used in the analysis.
-- `images/`: Directory containing the charts used in the README.

 ## How to Use

 1. Open the `Technical Analysis.xlsx` file to view the detailed data and calculations.
-2. Review the charts in the `images` directory to visualize trends and patterns.
 3. Refer to the above sections for a comprehensive understanding of the analysis steps and findings.